cheukchuen/swiftui-landmarks/README.md

 - To avoid updating the global app state before confirming any edits — such as while the user enters their name — the editing view operates on a copy of itself.

 - The first control in the view is a `TextField`, which controls and updates a string binding — in this case, the user’s chosen display name.
 You provide a label and a binding to a string when creating a text field.

+# Framework Integration

+## Interfacing with UIKit

+SwiftUI works seamlessly with the existing UI frameworks on all Apple platforms.
+For example, you can place UIKit views and view controllers inside SwiftUI views, and vice versa.

+This tutorial shows you how to convert the featured landmark from the home screen to wrap instances of `UIPageViewController` and `UIPageControl`.
+You’ll use `UIPageViewController` to display a carousel of SwiftUI views, and use state variables and bindings to coordinate data updates throughout the user interface.

+### Notes

+- SwiftUI manages your `UIViewControllerRepresentable` type’s coordinator, and provides it as part of the context when calling the methods you created in `PageViewController`.

+- SwiftUI calls `makeCoordinator()` method before `makeUIViewController(context:)`, so that you have access to the coordinator object when configuring your view controller.

+- `UIViewRepresentable` and `UIViewControllerRepresentable` types have the same life cycle, with methods that correspond to their underlying UIKit types.

+- Because `UIControl` subclasses like `UIPageControl` use the target-action pattern instead of delegation, this `Coordinator` implements an `@objc` method to update the current page binding.